paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

   (D) any defendant’s property, not forfeited at the end of the preceding fiscal year, if the equity in such property is valued at $1,000,000 or more;

-  (E) the total dollar value of uncontested seizures of monetary instruments having a value of over $100,000 which, or the proceeds of which, have not been deposited into the Fund pursuant to subsection (d) within 120 days after seizure, as of the end of the preceding fiscal year;
+  (E) the total dollar value of uncontested seizures of monetary instruments having a value of over $100,000 which, or the proceeds of which, have not been deposited into the Fund pursuant to subsection (c) within 120 days after seizure, as of the end of the preceding fiscal year;

   (F) the balance of the Fund at the end of the preceding fiscal year;